@tokenring-ai/chrome

 Integration

-- WebSearchService: Registers as a provider for the 'chrome' type in the websearch providers registry
+- WebSearchService: Registers ChromeWebSearchProvider as the 'chrome' provider

-- ChatService: Registers tool functions (chrome_scrapePageText, chrome_scrapePageMetadata, chrome_takeScreenshot)
+- ChatService: Registers tools (chrome_scrapePageText, chrome_scrapePageMetadata, chrome_takeScreenshot, chrome_runPuppeteerScript)

 - Agent System: Enables agents to perform browser-based tasks via registered tools and configuration